montagejs/collections/README.md

 being consistent across accesses, and only changing in response to mutation, `one` returns the `min` of the set in logarithmic time.

-(Array+, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)
+(Array+, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

 ### only()

 The one and only value, or throws an exception if there are no values or more than one value.

-(Array+, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)
+(Array+, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

 ### sum()

-(Array+, Iterator, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict)
+(Array+, Iterator, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict)

 ### average()

-(Array+, Iterator, List, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict)
+(Array+, Iterator, List, Deque, Set, Map, MultiMap, SortedSet, SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict)